 This tutorial article will introduce how to convert

-bytes to string in Python 2.x and Python 3.x.
+string in Python 2.x and Python 3.x.

 Convert Bytes to String in Python 2.x